Valentia

 Implementing a design thinking approach to foster integration between refugees and locals.

-Responsabilities: Conceptualization, project leadership, prototyping, production, workshop facilitation, research & strategy, documentation
+Responsibilities: Conceptualization, project leadership, prototyping, production, workshop facilitation, research & strategy, documentation

 Sector: Cultural mediation